 As far as healing fibroids naturally, here are some suggestions for relief:

 - Eat Clean – avoid fast food, junk food, chemical additives, endocrine disruptors (pesticides), and crappy meats (factory-farmed animals).
 Eat wholesome, organic, whole-food meals with an emphasis on leafy greens and cruciferous veggies for liver support, and whole grains rich in soluble and insoluble fiber to help move excess estrogen through the digestive tract and out of the body.

 - Avoid dairy and milk products – while you are healing, avoid dairy (except butter and ghee).
-I’m not an anti-dairy girl, but energetically, milk is designed to makes things grow.
+I’m not an anti-dairy girl, but energetically, milk is designed to make things grow.
 Just watch the results of any little suckling baby or a big bodybuilder who drinks whey protein.
 If you are seeking to grow your body, dairy is the ideal food.
 But, if you are seeking to reduce growth in your body, take dairy out for a period of time.
 I cover that more in-depth here: Are Dairy Products toxic?

 - Drink less coffee– excessive stimulants like high caffeine in coffee can amp up stress levels and throw hormones out of balance.
 Switch to lightly caffeinated green tea or naturally caffeine-free herbal teas.
 Some herbs to consider for uterine support and fibroid reduction include burdock, ginger, red raspberry leaf, and dandelion leaf and root.

 - Reduce/eliminate alcohol – estrogen levels are higher and progesterone levels are lower in women who drink alcohol.
 Estrogen dominance stimulates the growth of fibroids.
 This doesn’t mean that you can never have an alcoholic beverage again, just chill out and enjoy some non-alcoholic drinks while you are healing.

 - Daily Exercise – regular exercise improves metabolism and lowers fat and estrogen levels in the body.
-Cardiovascular exercise and running is especially good for reducing serum estrogen levels.
+Cardiovascular exercise and running are especially good for reducing serum estrogen levels.
 So much so in fact that women who exercise too frequently and too hard, lose their menstrual cycle.
 So get out there and just do it… just don’t overdo it!